All articles

 ClawTab sits above both: it's a desktop app that manages CLI-based agent sessions (Claude Code, Codex, OpenCode) across panes, handles scheduling, and gives you remote access from your phone.
 Think of it as the control plane that CLI tools are missing.

 Cursor's agent mode can edit files and run commands autonomously.
-Multi-model support (Claude 4, GPT-5, Gemini 2.5) means you're not locked to one provider.
+Multi-model support (Claude Sonnet 4.6, Claude Opus 4.6, GPT-5.3, Gemini 3 Pro, Cursor's own Composer model) means you're not locked to one provider.
 Auto mode handles completions without interrupting your flow.

 Where it excels: Interactive sessions where you're at the keyboard, working inside a single codebase, with a predictable set of tasks.
 The IDE integration is hard to beat for code review and diff inspection.